 Nancy M. Smith is the corporate secretary and chief integration officer for AARP.
 As corporate secretary, she oversees corporate governance and board relations.
-As chief integration officer, she provides leadership in creating and integrating strategies and initiatives that span the AARP enterprise to strengthen relationships among management and the various AARP boards.
+As chief integration officer, she ensures integration of issues and selected projects of importance to the board and the CEO that span across AARP and its related entities and affiliates.

-Before being appointed to her current position, Smith served as the vice president of Compliance and Contract Management, and also oversaw the Communications Department at AARP Services Inc.
+Before being appointed to her current position, she served as the vice president of Compliance and Contract Management, and also oversaw the Communications Department at AARP Services Inc.

-Smith has extensive experience in financial, regulatory, compliance and legislative issues.
+She has extensive experience in financial, regulatory, compliance and legislative issues.
 She cofounded and directed RestoreTheTrust.com, a nonpartisan campaign funded by the Rockefeller Family Fund to educate investors on the need to pass the Sarbanes-Oxley Act.
-She also was vice president of FOLIOfn, an online brokerage, where she managed the launch of its website, developed products and services, and supervised its Research Department.
+She also was vice president of FOLIOfn, an online brokerage, where she managed the launch of its website, developed products and services, and supervised its research department.